Council is required to value all properties for rating purposes under the Rating Valuations Act 1998 and the Local Government (Rating) Act 2002.

 QV's valuations are a snapshot of the market as at 1 September in the year of revaluation.
 Council’s rating value should not be taken as a market appraisal.

 Find out more detailed information about valuation changes for each suburb in Lower Hutt.

 How does this change impact my rating valuation (rates)?

-Changes to your rates will not take effect until July 2017 upon the start of the 2017/18 financial year.
+Changes to your rates take effect at the start of the 2017/18 financial year.

 Rates are proportional, and any increase in rating values does not have a proportional effect on what is paid in rates.
 For example, the amount it costs Council to operate the city road network, parks and playgrounds, three waters (wastewater, storm water and freshwater), libraries, aquatic services, community services and other key facilities are not tied to any change in city-wide property values.

 Council’s Annual Plan process is when Council announces new city-wide projects and initiatives and any likely implications to rates.